Granola with Milk & Berries: Easy No-Cook Backpacking Breakfast

 • You can even use granola as an evening snack to replenish glycogen stores to encourage recovery.

 Luckily, no-cook backpacking granola’s best friend is milk powder – a good source of protein.
-The berries contain antioxidants, which help to tame inflammation and speed recovery.
+The berries contain antioxidants that help tame inflammation and speed up recovery.
 Granola is as fast as it gets and almost impossible to mess up.
-We usually call it breakfast, but who says you can’t have it for lunch or dinner too?
+We usually call it breakfast, but who says you can’t have it for lunch or dinner, too?

 Looking for a way to use up those freeze-dried blueberries?